 For the initial step of the due diligence phase, we typically meet at our VR office

-and we present all of the financial documents to you.
+call and we present all of the financial documents to you.
+You will be asked to block off at least four hours for this detailed review, perhaps the entire day or several days, depending on the size of the business and the number of key stakeholders and advisors involved.
 You are welcome to bring your laptop and to invite your business partners, CPA, attorney, or anyone you believe is needed to help you review the business financials.
 The Seller or their Broker is usually not present at this meeting, but we arrange for their availability by phone.

 The due diligence meeting can last several hours and we go through every line entry and review every business detail to your satisfaction.
 If the numbers meet your criteria and you are satisfied with continuing to move forward, then we discuss the initial terms of your offer, prepare a draft Offer to Purchase (again, contingent upon your satisfactory review and due diligence of the business), and look at scheduling a day and time to meet the Seller and to do a site tour of the business.